CubeSpawn/cs_tb_prototype/README.md

 Terminal 4
 $ roslaunch cs_turtlebot3_teleop cs_turtlebot3_teleop_key.launch

-I have the install duplicated on 4 machines on the same network segment and use a software KVM (synergy) to map the desktops into one work environment, this allows for running each terminal on its own screen.
+I have the installation duplicated on 4 machines on the same network segment and use a software KVM (synergy) to map the desktops into one work environment, this allows for running each terminal on its own screen.

 footnotes: